DRIVER-EU/CommonInformationSpace/README.md

 ### Connector Java Examples

-Two basic examples on how to use the Connector are available:
+Two basic examples on how to use the Connector are available.
+Both examples are Mavne projects that can be run directly from any Java IDE.
+For example in Eclipse: import -> maven -> existing maven project.

 * Using Deep Integration: https://github.com/DRIVER-EU/test-bed-adapter/tree/master/examples/java/cis-adapter-test/test-deep-integration-adapter
 This example introduces a dependency on the connector and the CIS Core directly from your application.